12.1 C

 Solicitor apprenticeships are driving social impact and accessibility in the legal profession.
 Statistics from Datalaw reveal:

-• 42% of apprentices are from minority backgrounds, reflecting improved diversity.
+• 42% of apprentices come from minority backgrounds, showcasing increasing diversity in the legal sector.

 These statistics highlight the programme’s success in reaching underrepresented groups and promoting diversity within the legal field.
 Solicitor apprenticeships are also proving effective in addressing historical inequalities and creating new pathways for legal careers.